CodySelman/docker-lemp-mongo-multisite/readme.md

 ## Certbot
 Once the non-SSL version of your site appears, it's time to generate the SSL certificate with Let's Encrypt.

-Log into certbot with `docker exit -it certbot bash`
+Log into certbot with `docker exec -it certbot bash`

 Then, run: